Bi-Coloured-Python-Rock-Snake/creature/README.md

         return await resp.aread()
 ```

-Ok, the functions are marked as hidden.
-However, that is not enough
+However, it is not enough to mark functions as hidden
 (we must provide a shadow for them!)

 *shadow* has 2 modes of operation: **cast** and **reveal**.